MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-review-users.md

 1. To select a user row, on the left side of a row, select the respective checkbox.
 2. On the right and directly above the user rows, find **User Actions**, or right-click the user row for which you want to edit the source path.
-3. A new side panel opens, enabling you to edit the Box source path.
+3. A new side panel opens, enabling you to edit the source path.
 4. To select your parent source path, double-click it, and to complete your edit, select **Save**.

 ![Edit source user](media/edit-source-user.png)